ibm-cloud-docs/hpc-slurm/faq.md

 Available regions and zones for deploying VPC resources and a mapping of those to city locations and data centers can be found in [Locations for resource deployment](/docs/overview?topic=overview-locations).

-## What permissions do I need to create a cluster using the offering?
+## What permissions you need to create a cluster using the offering?
 {: #permissions-cluster-offering}
 {: faq}